 3. Roof Vents Remove Warm Air during the Winter: Too many people believe that because heat rises, ventilating an attic space during the winter means you're releasing warm air and creating a drag on your heating efficiency.
 If this is true, you've got bigger problems to worry about than letting warm air escape from your home.
 Poor insulation is usually the culprit, although if you enter the attic on sunny, winter day, your attic space can be warmed by the sun more than your furnace.

 Unless your roofing system has insulation on the roofing deck and is designed without ventilation, your furnace should not be heating your attic.
 Worse yet, inadequate insulation is almost surely allowing moisture-laden air into your attic.
 When this warm, moist air hits your roof, it's likely to form condensation that will lead to further deterioration of your insulation and/or wood rot.
 If you think this might be a concern, wait till the sun goes down and measure the temperature in your attic.
 It should be pretty close to the outdoor temperature.
-Looking for a change?
+Need your roof or attic inspected?
 We can help!
 Use this link for a professional

 Unless your roofing system has insulation on the roofing deck and is designed without ventilation, your furnace should not be heating your attic.
 Worse yet, inadequate insulation is almost surely allowing moisture-laden air into your attic.
 When this warm, moist air hits your roof, it's likely to form condensation that will lead to further deterioration of your insulation and/or wood rot.
 If you think this might be a concern, wait till the sun goes down and measure the temperature in your attic.
 It should be pretty close to the outdoor temperature.

-Looking for a change?
+Need your roof or attic inspected?
 We can help!
-Use this link for a professionalHome Remodel
+Use this link for a professionalRoofing Contractor

 4. Research Studies: Numerous studies (from the Building Research Council, the U.S. Department of Energy, and the American Society of Heating, Refrigerating and Air-Conditioning Engineers, among countless others from roofing manufacturers) have been completed regarding the effectiveness and optimization of general roof ventilation and particular types of roof vents.
 The benefit of roof ventilation is undisputed; the best kinds of roof vents are a lot trickier.
 Laboratory setting are a poor indicator of real world wind and weather behaviors.
 Moreover, regional differences magnify certain traits of roof ventilation over time.
 What works best in San Antonio, TX is probably not the same as what works best in Cleveland, OH.